French left-wing parties seal coalition deal to take on Macron | Politics

 - France

+Pollsters' initial projections show Macron's party - which was renamed Renaissance on Thursday - on track to win the June 12 and 19 ballot.
+But the surveys were carried out before the left-wing alliance was struck, and before individual candidates were chosen by each camp for France's 577 constituencies.
+The leftwing deal has taken shape under the leadership of LFI's firebrand chief Jean-Luc Melenchon, who narrowly missed out on making it to the final round of the French presidential election run-off vote last month.

 Melenchon came third with around 22% of votes in the first round of the election, just behind far-right candidate Marine Le Pen.
-The Socialists' presidential candidate, Anne Hidalgo, only claimed around 1.7% of votes.
+The Socialists' presidential candidate, Anne Hidalgo, only claimed around 1.7% of the votes.
+The Socialist Party, long the dominant force on the left and a driver of European integration, is now reduced to a subordinate role, triggering much disquiet within the party.
+Some veterans have quit.

+With Macron's newly renamed Renaissance party also in the process of fielding candidates for the legislature, Stanislas Guerini, a senior party member, urged Socialists disappointed by their party's deal with the hard left to join them.
+"When I see the Socialist Party ... abandoning its (pro-European) beliefs for a few constituencies, I tell social democrats: join us!", he said on RTL radio.

+In recent French legislative ballots, the president's party has always won a majority in parliament.
+Should the outcome be different this time, Macron would have little choice but to name a prime minister from another party, ushering in what has traditionally been a tense period of "cohabitation" during which presidential powers are curbed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)